UKAS Calibration Services

 - Any damage, faults or findings are reported on the standard service report

 The survey should always be carried out and is done to ensure the customer gets the uncertainties based on the operation of the machine and clarifies any parameters or tolerances as well as ensuring we have the capability for the machine to be serviced (adjustment instructions etc).

-The MWS calibration team visit clients sites to carry out routine preventative maintenance and traceable calibration, MWS have ISO17025 UKAS accredited weights, temperature gauges and barometers for assessment and recording of the room parameters prior to calibration.
+The MWS calibration team visits clients’ sites to carry out routine preventative maintenance and traceable calibration.
+MWS has ISO 17025 UKAS accredited weights, temperature gauges and barometers for assessment and recording of the room parameters prior to calibration.

 We provide UKAS services across the UK from our two service centres located in County Durham and Leicestershire.